lokanchung/LaunchpadXFirmware/readme.md

 ## Instructions

 1. Download <code>.syx</code> file at release page.
-1. Use this amazing utility to upload the firmware:
+1. Use this amazing utility by Brendonovich & mat1jaczyyy to upload the firmware:
     - https://fw.mat1jaczyyy.com/firmware
     - WebMIDI compatible browser is required.
 (Use Chrome)
 1. Enter <code>↑ ↑ ↓ ↓ ← → ← → B A</code> to enable custom firmware menu.